 Unity of purpose - Lean can unify teams around shared goals and desired outcomes.

 Respect for the people who do the work - Healthcare leaders must empower front-line workers to drive positive change, supporting and coaching them, when needed, in a collaborative way.

 Visual management - Visual management tools help identify problems, provide easy access to data, and serve as places for communicating concerns and new opportunities.

-Root cause problem solving - In the context of Lean, workers must identify root causes of problems and change standards to optimize processes.
+Root cause problem-solving - In the context of Lean, workers must identify the root causes of problems and change standards to optimize processes.